 Warranty hardware repair service is available for computers purchased through the Campus Computer Store.
 Warranty work is performed at our certified repair center for Apple, HP and Dell computers.

-Hardware repairs are available for any computer or printer hardware without warranty coverage or other repair services not covered under the warranty.
+Hardware repairs are available for any computer or printer hardware purchased at the campus computer store without warranty coverage or other repair services not covered under the warranty.
+Sometimes computers not purchased at the store can also be repaired, or at least provided an estimate and a recommendation.
 Following a hardware diagnostic, possible problems are identified and a cost estimate for repairs is provided to the customer.
-This service requires a $35 diagnostic fee which can be applied to the cost of the repair service.
+This service requires a $45 diagnostic fee which can be applied to the cost of the repair service.
 In cases where a problem cannot be identified, no diagnostic fee will be charged.
 Refer to online service price guide at http://www.mnsu.edu/its/help/er.html for common repair, upgrade, and labor costs.

 SharePoint sites allow departments and committees the ability to work in a web-based collaborative environment.
 Space is provided for electronic document storage, calendars, mailboxes, discussion boards, wikis, forms and document workflows.
 Web-based Office apps are available to create and edit Word and Excel documents.
 Information is secured to a defined group.
 Information and Technology Services will work with individuals to get sites created that will work for their needs.
 During this process we will work with the individuals on who needs access to the site and what each person should be able to do on the site.